alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

 When I was drawing the square lattices, I used a networkx function called `grid_2d_graph`.
 While reading the documentation, I discovered another function called [`triangular_lattice_graph`][tri_lattice].
-I had no idea a triangular lattice graph was, but it dropped straight into my code, and I decided to try it.
+I had no idea a triangular lattice graph was, but it dropped straight into my code, so I tried it.

 That gave me a set of patterns that felt like creeping vines on a wall, so I coloured them green: